Outsiders as Drawn by an Outsider: Jo Brocklehurst and London After Dark

 One of the figures orbiting this scene was zine editor Tony Drayton, who arrived in London from Cumbernauld, Scotland in April 1977 after editing the early punk publication Ripped and Torn.
 His life moved between London, Paris, and Amsterdam and included jobs as varied as fire eating.
 After a period spent living in various squats, in the fall of 1979 Tony and his sister Val, who had joined him in the city a year before, met a group of punks in West Hampstead, including Eve (Carol Mills), former partner of Adam Ant (Stuart Goddard), and bassist Kevin Mooney, later of Adam and the Ants.

 They were offered an empty flat at 33 Sherriff Road, part of a house run by the West Hampstead Housing Association.
-The household included Andi and Ross, musicians from Australian bands The Urban Guerrillas, along with Dave Roberts, later of Sex Gang Children, as well as Andy Groome and Malcolm Baxter, of Australian punk band The Last Words.
+The household included Andi and Ross, musicians from Australian bands The Urban Guerrillas, along with Dave Roberts, later of Sex Gang Children, as well as Andy Groome and Malcolm Baxter of Australian punk band The Last Words.
 Money was scarce.
 They earned about £6 a day delivering leaflets and spent much of it drinking at the nearby Railway pub or attending shows at the Moonlight Club.

-Drayton began editing a new zine, titled Kill Your Pet Puppy, with the first issue produced for Adam and the Ants’ New Year’s Day 1980 show at the Electric Ballroom in Camden.
-500 copies sold out that night and were reprinted.
-Now calling themselves the Puppy Collective, the group produced six issues through 1983 while Drayton also wrote for Record Mirror, New Musical Express, and Zigzag.
 In the summer of 1980 Tony and Val moved into another WHHA property at 39 Westbere Road and this is where their world collided with that of Jo Brocklehurst.
 One day, Brocklehurst saw the punks passing her window and was struck by their appearance.
 She invited them into her studio and began making the drawings that would become one of the most vivid visual records of the scene.
 Soon, the collective, which included squatters from the Centro Iberico squat in Notting Hill and the Wapping Autonomy Centre, became regular visitors and models.

 Inside the small studio, the atmosphere was incongruous and oddly ceremonial.
 Punks in full regalia sprawled across sofas and chairs, drinking tea from fine china while waiting to be drawn.
 One sitter remained motionless, eyes fixed on the ceiling, bemused but quietly pleased that the artist down the street wanted to draw her and her friends, lured in by the promise of bottomless Earl Grey.
 This mixture of domestic calm, ritual hospitality, and radical self-presentation became a recurring tableau in Brocklehurst’s West Hampstead studio, where subcultural defiance briefly paused, posed, and was transformed into art.

-They later said her drawings transformed them into “warriors,” amplifying presence and intent rather than simply recording appearance.
-Brocklehurst’s contribution was certainly welcomed by them, in a time when being punk was often a label whose meanings were decided others.
-Lifestyle and image, and presenting the latter on their terms and in a way that made sense to them was central to the collective.
 “The way we live and the way we portray ourselves makes the world a better place, gives it a better atmosphere, a more free and sensual atmosphere.”
 Tony Drayton once said.
 Brocklehurst, all too happy to oblige, also believed in the power of sharing new perspectives.
 “For me, the pleasure in being an artist is not to build up a reputation for doing the same thing, but to comment on different kinds of lives.”

 Just a few years before her encounters with the Puppy Collective, Jo Brocklehurst was already moving into the spotlight.
 Her first solo exhibition took place in Amsterdam in 1979, introducing audiences to her sharply observed figurative drawings.
 The real breakthrough came in October of the following year with the inclusion of four of her works at an exhibition titled Women’s Images of Men at the Institute of Contemporary Arts, a politically charged event that challenged masculine stereotypes and foregrounded feminist perspectives in contemporary art, the culmination of a movement several years in the making in response to an exhibition of works by Allen Jones, whose art was criticized as depicting women in a demeaning light.
 The artist, in response, ironically cast himself as a feminist, due to his focus on depicting the female form.